 Hicks, a public relations professional who is notoriously reticent about her personal life, has some how managed to escaped the extreme scrutiny many of those in Trump's inner circle have received by the media.
 She is a 29-year-old employee of the White House, a direct report to one of the most powerful men in the world.
 She commands a salary close to $180,000 a year, the max any of Trump's employees can receive.
-To categorize her falsehoods as little white lies is letting her escape the gravity of the responsibility she holds.
+To categorise her falsehoods as little white lies is letting her escape the gravity of the responsibility she holds.

-As Lily Herman wrote for Refinery29 after Hicks allegedly penned the White House's denial of domestic violence allegations against secretary Rob Porter (her rumored boyfriend), she is just as complicit as anyone else in the administration's actions.
+As Lily Herman wrote for Refinery29 after Hicks allegedly penned the White House's denial of domestic violence allegations against secretary Rob Porter (her rumoured boyfriend), she is just as complicit as anyone else in the administration's actions.

 It's time to stop sugarcoating what Hick's does.
 From drafting a misleading statement for the White House about Jr.'s shady meeting or defending Porter after he was credibly accused of domestic abuse by three women, Hicks has shown exactly where her interests lie — and that's with protecting the Trump administration and herself.